TheGoldenLife/Text-to-QR-Code-converter/README.md

 # Welcome to GitHub Desktop!

-This is your README.
-READMEs are where you can communicate what your project is and how to use it.

-Write your name on line 6, save it, and then head back to GitHub Desktop.
+This is a simple text to Qr Code converter

+Once you run it, a small popup will take any text and your QR-Code will be displayed, which can be scanned with your phone's camera. :)

+Small project by Ebrahim